ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-9-2.md

-Chapter 12: Establishing Key Performance Indicators (KPIs)
+Establishing Key Performance Indicators (KPIs)
 ==========================================================

 In order to thrive as a self-disciplined entrepreneur and maintain personal responsibility and accountability in business, it is crucial to establish Key Performance Indicators (KPIs).
 This chapter explores the significance of KPIs and provides guidance on how to establish them effectively.